 There’s always the option of finding a free VPN service – they’re hiding in plain sight and a casual search on Google or Reddit will definitely do the job.
 Technically such services don’t charge you any money for usage but that doesn’t mean they’re free by any yardstick.

 Our recommendation is to avoid such options like the plague.
 They’re businesses too – meaning they need to make money in order to stay afloat – so they’ll bombard you with all sorts of nasty advertisements and sell your data to third-party companies for monetary compensation.

 Contracting a malware infection is a definite possibility and forget about getting the same speed or customer service that paid VPN options offer.
 In the long run, you’re better off spending a few dollars and getting exemplary service – trust us, it’s worth it.

 How to get a French IP address

 If you’re a French resident that’s planning on living abroad for a bit, it’s likely that a bunch of local content will remain inaccessible if you log in from a foreign country.
 One way to circumvent this issue is by connecting to a VPN recommended above – all you have to do is select a French server before opening your internet browser and you should be good to go.

 The advantages of getting a French IP address also go beyond accessing geo-restricted content.
-Your search engine will assume you’re in France – so it’ll show you the results most relevant to you and in your local language, if you prefer.
-Some French banking and financial institutions also require a local IP before allowing access to online services.
+Your search engine will assume you’re in France – so it’ll show you the results most relevant to you and in your local language if you prefer.
+Some French banking and financial institutions also require a local IP before allowing internet access to online services.

 What is the future of French internet?